gusmin/gate/README.md

   [command]

 Available Commands:
-  connect     Open SSH connection to a machine machine     List all accessible nodes
+  connect     Open SSH connection to a node machine     List all accessible nodes by the user ...
-  ...
   ...